wiz0u/WTelegramClient/FAQ.md

 you will see that they have conversion implicit operators or methods that can create the `Input...` structure for you automatically.
 So you can just pass that structure you already have, in place of the `Input...` argument, it will work!
 * Alternatively, you can manually create the `Input...` structure yourself by extracting the `access_hash` from the **description structure**
-* If you have enabled the [CollectAccessHash system](EXAMPLES.md#collect-access-hash) at the start of your session, it will have collected the `access_hash`.
+* If you have enabled the [CollectAccessHash system](EXAMPLES.md#collect-access-hash) at the start of your session, it will have collected the `access_hash` automatically when you obtained the description structure.
 You can then retrieve it with `client.GetAccessHashFor<User/Channel/Photo/Document>(id)`

-⚠️ *`access_hash` obtained from a User or Channel with flag `min` may not be used for most requests.
+⚠️ *An `access_hash` obtained from a User/Channel structure with flag `min` may not be used for most requests.
 See [Min constructors](https://core.telegram.org/api/min).*

 <a name="dev-versions"></a>
 #### 5. I need to test a feature that has been developed but not yet released in WTelegramClient nuget

 The developmental versions of the library are available through Azure DevOps as part of the Continuous Integration builds after each Github commit.

-You can access these versions for testing in your program by going to our [private nuget feed](https://dev.azure.com/wiz0u/WTelegramClient/_packaging?_a=package&feed=WTelegramClient&view=overview&package=WTelegramClient&protocolType=NuGet), then click on "Connect to feed" and follow the steps.
+You can access these versions for testing in your program by going to our [private nuget feed](https://dev.azure.com/wiz0u/WTelegramClient/_packaging?_a=package&feed=WTelegramClient&view=overview&package=WTelegramClient&protocolType=NuGet), then click on "Connect to feed" and follow the steps to setup your dev environment.
 After that, you should be able to see/install the pre-release versions in your Nuget package manager and install them in your application. *(make sure you enable the **pre-release** checkbox)*

 <a name="wrong-server"></a>